-Even more important, the amendment will force the city to look only at individual nuisance properties, and, if the amendment becomes law, there will be no way for the city to address the redevelopment of blighted areas.
-The parcel-by-parcel approach contemplated by the proposed amendment will prohibit the city from engaging in the kind of developments that have the potential to put the city back on its economic feet and create value for the city and the State of Missouri.
+Even more important, the amendment will make it impossible for the city to address the redevelopment of blighted areas in a manner that returns these areas to productive uses that generate tax revenues for the city and the State of Missouri.
+The redevelopment of blighted areas necessarily involves the participation of the private sector, which the amendment would prohibit for a twenty-year period.
 Developments like CORTEX, the new Pinnacle entertainment development, and Botanical Heights would no longer be possible-and it may not even be possible to complete those major developments that are already underway.
-It is critical that the city retain the ability to address blighted areas and to partner with private enterprise for the redevelopment of these blighted areas-the city cannot address the nuisances and decay that currently exist in the city using public finds alone.
-The reason they need redevelopment is because their tax base has eroded over the past fifty years.
-The city cannot reconstruct their tax base without the ability to address blighted areas, and they cannot reconstruct their tax base without partnerships with private enterprise.
-The proposed amendment would prohibit an area-wide approach, and it would also prohibit partnerships with private enterprise in redevelopment.
+It is critical that the city retain the ability to address blighted areas and to partner with private enterprise for the redevelopment of these blighted areas-the city cannot address the distress that currently exists in the city using public finds alone.
+The reason they need redevelopment is because their tax base has eroded over the past fifty They cannot reconstruct their tax base without the ability to address blighted areas, and they cannot reconstruct their tax base without partnerships with private enterprise.
+The proposed amendment would prohibit partnerships with private enterprise in redevelopment.

-If the city is forced to address its problem and individual nuisance properties by using city funds to abate the nuisances first, before having the ability to acquire and sell the property to responsible owners, the result will be a significant additional cost to the City of St. Louis, as detailed on the attachments below.
-Further, since the city cannot possibly afford this cost, estimated at over \$40 million per year, these nuisances will not be abated.
-The proposed amendment also ignores the practical problem of the city entering onto privately owned property to abate nuisances.
-While they currently do this in order to demolish hazardous privately owned property, if they begin to do this to abate nuisances by engaging in property repair, both the city and any contractors hired by the city run the risk of multiple and continuing legal actions due to issues with the manner of repair and the quality of the work that do not exist in a relatively simple demolition job.
-Thus, the approach proposed is not only unacceptably costly-it is practically infeasible as well.
+If the city is forced to address its distressed areas by using city funds and twenty-year city ownership to cure the distress, before having the ability to acquire and sell the property to responsible owners, the result will be a significant additional cost to the City of St. Louis, as detailed on the attachments below.
+Further, since the city cannot possibly afford this cost, estimated at over \$40 million per year, the vast majority of these distressed areas will remain distressed.
+The proposed amendment would render the city powerless to arrest the decline that has occurred over the past five decades, and set the stage for greater decline in the future as the proposed amendment rewards speculators, slumlords and predatory land owners for their irresponsible behavior by eliminating one of the few effective tools for addressing the problems they cause.

-Even if this method of nuisance eradication was feasible, was affordable, and was available to the city, this approach will not permit them to solve their problems of urban decay, since much of their privately owned vacant property is obsolete.
-This vacant property includes both buildings and vacant lots.
-The buildings are vacant because they became obsolete and no one wanted to buy them or live in them; the vacant lots typically result when a property becomes so deteriorated that it must be demolished.
-Over the years, the city has also come to own many such properties due to property tax and other lien foreclosures.
-But many of these properties remain in private ownership, even though they are for all practical purposes abandoned, because their owners pay minimal property taxes and weed and trash removal liens.
+Over the years, the city has also come to own many properties in distressed areas due to property tax and other lien foreclosures-this is but one symptom of areawide distress.
+Many of the distressed properties in the city remain in private ownership, even though they are for all practical purposes abandoned, because their owners pay minimal property taxes and weed and trash removal liens.
 Approximately 3,700 vacant buildings and 10,000 vacant lots remain in private ownership.
 This private ownership of abandoned property causes problems for both neighboring residents and businesses and the city and impairs the city's ability to heal itself after five decades of decay.

 In addition, redevelopment of both publicly owned and privately owned vacant properties is seldom feasible without the ability to combine those parcels with other blighted property for redevelopment, since most of the city was originally platted in 25-foot frontage increments.
 Today, a 25-foot lot is virtually useless for any purpose, residential or commercial.
-The proposed amendment would render the city unable to engage in redevelopment of these properties.
-As detailed in the attachments, they estimate that this inability to engage in redevelopment would cost the city more than \$40 million annually, in addition to the \$40 million in additional city costs the city would incur in direct city funding of nuisance abatement.
+The proposed amendment would render the city unable to engage in redevelopment of these properties unless the city used public funds to do so.
+As detailed on the attachments below, they estimate that this inability to engage in redevelopment would cost the city more than \$40 million annually in lost future revenues, in addition to the \$40 million in additional city costs the city would incur in direct city funding of redevelopment activities directed towards alleviation of nuisance and problem properties.